jcwd/Arcade_game/README.md

   * If you reach the water without going out of bounds and not colliding with an enemy bug, you win!

 ### Objective
 Help your player across the road avoiding the enemy bugs along the way.
 Reach the water without being touched to win!
+Win 5 times and get a musical surprise!!!!

 ##Documentation